NAME | SYNOPSIS | DESCRIPTION | [PARTITION] SECTION OPTIONS | SPECIFIERS | ENVIRONMENT | EXAMPLES | SEE ALSO | NOTES | COLOPHON |

 Flags=

-Configures the 64-bit GPT partition flags field to set for
+Configures the 64-bit GPT partition flags field to set for the

-the partition when creating it.
-This option has no effect if
+partition when creating it.
+This option has no effect if the

-can also be configured via NoAuto=, ReadOnly= and
+configured via NoAuto=, ReadOnly= and GrowFileSystem=; see

-prefixing it with "0x"), binary (prefix "0b") or decimal (no
+"0x"), binary (prefix "0b") or decimal (no prefix).

 Added in version 249.